napassornl/napassornl.github.io/_posts/2017-04-04-Condom-King.md

 Learn more about the “Mr. Condom” in his [TED Talk](https://www.ted.com/talks/mechai_viravaidya_how_mr_condom_made_thailand_a_better_place?language=en)

-*This blog was also published in [The Partnership of Global Health Technologies](https://www.bu.edu/globalhealthtechnologies/2017/04/04/mechai-viravaidya-reproductive-health-in-thailand/) website.*
+*This blog was also published in The Partnership of Global Health Technologies [website](https://www.bu.edu/globalhealthtechnologies/2017/04/04/mechai-viravaidya-reproductive-health-in-thailand/) .*